Research

 Academic Press, 2010.

-Quantitative EEG, Event-Related Potentials and Neurotherapy
+Quantitative EEG, Event-Related Potentials, and Neurotherapy

-Academic Press, 2008, ISBN: 978-0123745125.
+Academic Press, 2008978-0123745125.

-Kropotov, Juri D
+Kropotov, Yuri D

 0000.

-Recent research in neurophysiology of ADHD shows that there are several reasons why the boy behaves in this way:
+Resent research in neurophysiology of ADHD shows that there are several reasons why the boy behaves in this way: